brandan-schmitz/plexbot/README.md

   # At the time of this commit, this is the current domain so this can be left as is
   currentYtsDomain: https://yts.mx

+  # The maximum number of tasks that should be executed at once.
+If your bot is operating
+  # slowly or crashing while processing multiple tasks, decrease this number.
+  concurentTasks: 8

 ###########################
 ### Channel ID Settings ###